Sage-Bionetworks/schema_visualization/README.md

 # Running the code

-Simply clone the repository and run `python3 -m http.server`
+Simply clone the repository and run `python3 -m http.server`.
+Also, since this visualization pull data from `schematic` APIs, please also clone `schematic` and run the API endpoints from the branch `develop-schema-viz-tool-cors`

 # journey of figuring things out